 Consistency pays off

 In the same spirit, we will when the inevitable long intervals occur not consider this as finishing the therapy per se (unless requested).
-If life confronts you in a later stage with new difficulties you always have the possibility to continue the therapy and not losing the benefits of steps already taken hereby avoiding having to start anew,
+If life confronts you in a later stage with new difficulties you always have the possibility to continue the therapy and not lose the benefits of steps already taken hereby avoiding having to start anew,

 One generally associates managers, politicians, and entrepreneurs when thinking in terms of high profile and fast decision-making although many professions like a concerto pianist, to name something completely different, can fit the description of HPFD.